How can I get hormones without a diagnosis?

-Many GPs might be hesitant to prescribe hormones due to an unfamiliarity with the standard treatments for trans people.
-However, they will be familiar with the same medications used for other purposes, such as treating hypogonadism, hormone-sensitive cancers, or menopausal symptoms; the GMC 2 notes that
+Some GPs are hesitant to prescribe hormones as they are unfamiliar with standard HRT treatments for trans people.
+However, they will be familiar with the same medications used for other purposes, such as treating hypogonadism, hormone-sensitive cancers, or menopausal symptoms; the GMC 5 notes that

 Most of the medications used for the treatment of gender dysphoria are not licensed for this specific indication, although GPs will be familiar with their use in primary care for other purposes.

 A number of gender clinics have published prescribing guidelines that your GP may find useful; you can find a list of these in the Hormones section on genderarchive.org.uk.

 - 1.Royal College of Psychiatrists (2013) “Good practice guidelines for the assessment and treatment of adults with gender dysphoria.”
 Link